-The Marriott School encourages all students to add value to their academic education with an internship related to their major.
+The BYU Marriott School of Business encourages all students to add value to their academic education with an internship related to their major.
 As students gain hands-on work experience, they are able to assess their interests, build confidence, and develop professional skills.
 Many students have found that internships are the best route to full-time employment after graduation.

 Internships may be part-time or full-time, with the length varying from five weeks to one year.
 The majority of students do internships within the United States, but interest and opportunities in international work experience are steadily increasing.

 Students who have been accepted into the Marriott School will register for MSB 496R and will receive a letter grade for the class.
 (MSB 496R may be completed one time.)
 Pre-business students will register for MSB 199R for pass/fail credit.

 All international students must be at the university for nine months before they may apply for curricular practical training (CPT).
 Following this application in the International Services Office, students may locate an internship experience that is closely related to their field of study.
 If students are paid a wage at the internship, they must be registered for the internship class.